Illinois Alcohol and Drug Use Statistics

 More than likely, you will be required to pay back any loans or financing that you use to pay for your drug and/or alcohol rehab.
 This usually isn’t the case for government, faith-based, and non-profit-run rehab programs.

-Applying for rehab scholarships can be a challenge if you don’t know where to look.
-You can always look at organizations that offer rehab scholarships like 10,000 beds or contact the facility of your choice directly to ask about rehab scholarships since many facilities don’t openly advertise their scholarship options.
+Finding rehab scholarships can be a challenge if you don’t know where to look.
+You can always try organizations like 10,000 beds or contact the facility of your choice directly to ask about rehab scholarships since many facilities don’t openly advertise their scholarship options.

 Find a Sliding Scale Rehab Program: One common method for paying for rehab involves a sliding scale fee.
 A sliding scale is a method of payment for alcohol and drug rehab programs that usually involve a fee schedule in which your payment amount varies based on your ability to pay.